top of page

 Anyone who's been divorced knows the only way to experience it while displaying a convincing level of compassion and patience is, in fact, already to possess traits of psychopathy.
 Find me a Tibetan monk who's been divorced serenely and then we'll talk about whether it's a realistic option for me.

 Psychopathy it is.
 Except.
-Overcoming a phobia tends to mean doing the thing you fear most.
-Really not sure how I feel about eating poo in the short-term for the long-term gain of keeping cortisol levels low.
-But I think I would really enjoy feeling detached and emotionally unaffected by other people.
+Overcoming the lying thing is likely to mean having to do it until I don't feel bad any more.
+Really not sure how I feel about lying lots in the short-term for the long-term gain of keeping cortisol levels low.
+But I believe I would really enjoy feeling detached and emotionally unaffected by other people, if I could just fib better.

 My blood sugar levels would stabilise immediately and I could adopt the insouciant affect of a Lego character.
 Yes.
-That's definitely what I should do.
+That's what I want.
 Even though my AI tool tells me that psychopathy "...is not a skillset... in reality it's associated with serious impairments in emotional connection..."

 Yes, AI.
 Yes.
 That's exactly what I want, dammit.
-You've got a long way to go.
+You really do have a long way to go.

 The experiment begins.
 Let's see how I fair in the emotional detachment stakes next time I interact with another person.
 Perhaps I can start with my curmudgeonly - and helpfully forgetful - neighbour.
 He thinks my name is Sarah.
 Because that's what I tell him.